 You mentioned, that this was a great time full of developments and releases.
 What else did you get out of it?

 Hmm, that’s an interesting question!
 I would say that during this period I had a chance to work with top architects of the platform.
 The key to their greatness was not only in their engineering competence but also in the complex overview of things that make Magento business-friendly.
 Taking knowledge from them, multiplying it with my daily responsibilities and hunger for the experience, I grew in my skill of comprehensive problem analysis.
 What does this mean?
-For example, when you change the way the shipping is being processed in Magento, you are not allowed to manipulate with knowledge about this domain.
+For example, when you change the way the Magento shipping is being processed, you are not allowed to manipulate with knowledge about this domain.
 This is the vital need to make the business process automated properly.
 Sometimes, I had to interact with some pull requests from other departments to implement this approach (a friendly laugh).

 Oh, really?
 I know that you are the one who can suddenly appear with the community pull request review and ask for changes.
 Why do you do this?

 Yes, it is true!
 (One more friendly laugh).
 It is a complicated question, and so is the answer.
 Since I was young, I was interested in science, and I firmly believe that things should be done properly to achieve the desired results.
 In the e-commerce world, it is crucial to follow the rule of balance between the technical side and business needs.
 So, when I see that something can be improved or can damage the system, I will suggest how to fix this in the form of a dialogue.